Goldbug Hot Springs – Idaho Hiking Adventure 2026

 Restaurants Near Goldbug Hot Springs

-- The Nook Steakhouse & Grill: Upscale dining featuring quality steaks, huckleberry trout, fresh seafood, and creative cocktails in elegant atmosphere perfect for special dinners after hiking.
+- The Nook Steakhouse & Grill: An upscale option featuring quality steaks, huckleberry trout, and fresh seafood alongside creative cocktails.
+The elegant atmosphere is perfect for a celebratory dinner after the springs.

-- The Dusty Mule Bar & Grill: Amazing burgers, steak dinners, onion rings, and cold beer in welcoming atmosphere with friendly locals and beautiful mountain views near springs.
+- The Dusty Mule Bar & Grill: Known for amazing burgers, steak dinners, onion rings, and cold beer.
+Its welcoming atmosphere, friendly locals, and mountain views make it a favorite near the trailhead.

-- Bertram’s Salmon Valley Brewery: Local brewery serving American fare alongside craft beers including fresh salmon, brats, quesadillas, and seasonal specials with live music on weekends.
+- Bertram’s Salmon Valley Brewery: A local brewery pairing craft beers with American fare like fresh salmon, brats, and quesadillas.
+Live music on weekends adds to the laid-back charm.

-- 28 Club: Complete meals including salad bar, scones with honey butter, main courses, and huckleberry ice cream perfect for hearty appetites after long hikes.
+- 28 Club: Offers complete meals with a salad bar, scones with honey butter, hearty main courses, and huckleberry ice cream — ideal for refueling after a long day on the trail.

 Hotels Near Goldbug Hot Springs